selketjah/worstteamever/slides/index.md

 ### What's in a name

 - Ownership effect (psychology)
-- status quo bias
-- The endowment effect
+- The endowment effect (Behavioral economics)
-- The ikea effect
+- The ikea effect (extension)

 ***